Jeepers-Gitters/ALU_OXE_OPS/README.md

 - Just copy swk.ps1 file or compiled executable swk.exe to any folder you like.
 Or, you can compile script yourself with ps2exe utility
 # Using script
 - Run script or exe file then navigate to the folder where is your swk file is.
 Choose it, then contents of swk file displayed in a way similar to "spadmin" command with possibility to search.
-- Tab-delimited Values file is automatically written in a folder with the same name as swk file.
-If you want just check this file use -JustShow option.
+- Tab-delimited Values file is automatically written in a folder with the same name as swk file but with .txt extension.
+If you just want to check swk file use -JustShow option - no *.txt file is written in this case.